northwestcoder/firebase2appsheet/README.md

 - Cloud run will nicely wrap this python flask server running on http/8080 inside of a SSL instance running on https/443.

-- Once build is complete, your endpoint is ready for use by Appsheet (or even postman at this point).
+- Once build is complete, your endpoint is *almost ready* for use by Appsheet (or even postman at this point).
 Take note of the end point at the very end of the build steps, e.g.

 `https://firebase2appsheet-{{randomid}}-uc.a.run.app/`

+- Now, we need to edit our oas.yml file and change the "URL" parameter at the very top to our new cloud run URL. (we again used the Theia cloud editor for this).
+Then run the build a second time:

+`gcloud builds submit --config cloudbuild.yaml .`

+- The endpoint/URL for our app will not change this second time around.
+We'll use it in the next step.

 ### High Level Steps - Google Appsheet